 Remedy

-Certain vehicles equipped with High Intensity Discharge (HID) headlamps may not comply with the requirements of Canada Motor Vehicle Safety Standard (CMVSS) 108 - Lighting System and Retroreflective Devices.
-Vehicles may have been assembled with headlamps that allow for horizontal adjustment, which is contrary to the requirements of the standard.
-This could reduce vehicle visibility, or could adversely affect the vision of oncoming drivers during low light and night time conditions, which could increase the risk of a crash causing injury and/or damage to property.
+Certain vehicles may not comply with the requirements of Canada Motor Vehicle Safety Standard 108 - Lighting System and Retroreflective Devices.
+The brake light switch may have been improperly adjusted and could result in the brake lamps failing to illuminate during a service brake application, contrary to the requirements of the standard.
+This could increase the risk of a crash causing injury and/or damage to property.

 Safety Risk